John and Gerry's Orchids of Britain and Europe

 Ophrys candica v minoa

-name candica refers to Candia which was the ancient name of present day Iraklion, the main city of Crete.
-Quite why it was named after the city of Iraklion when it was discovered near the city of Chania at the other end of the island is unknown ?
-The varietal name of minoa describes the basal horns.
+O. candica can also be found as far south as Crete and it was from here that it was first described by Greuter, Mathias and Risse in 1985.
+Its name refers to Candia which was the ancient name of present day Iraklion, the main city of Crete.
+Quite why it was named after the city of Iraklion having been discovered near the city of Chania at the other end of the island is unknown ?
+Despite its original discovery in Crete, the centre of its distribution are the islands of Rhodes and Samos where it is relatively common and frequently hybridizes with other of the fuciflorids to create challenging identification opportunities !

-from barely noticable to small horns.
-Where these horns are noticably elongated the species is deemed to be variety minoa as seen here.
-At what horn length the type becomes the variety I dont know ?
-All photograph's are from Rhodes and date from the first two weeks of April.
+O. candica always features basal swellings though these can be of variable appearance, ranging from barely noticable to elongated horns.
+Where these horns are significantly long the species is deemed to be variety minoa but at what horn length the type becomes the variety we don't know.

 .